 Different Types of CDs

-Another advantage of CDs is the wide range of options from which to choose.
-Whether you’re looking for a no-penalty version, one that allows contributions beyond the initial deposit, or even the option to take on a bit of market risk in exchange for higher interest, there’s no shortage of CD types to suit your specific goals.
+Another advantage of CDs is the wide range of options, which can help eliminate some of the drawbacks of traditional CDs.
+Whether you’re looking for a no-penalty CD, a CD that allows contributions beyond the initial deposit, or even the option to take on a bit of market risk in exchange for higher interest, there’s no shortage of CD types to suit your specific goals.

 To offset the downside of locking your cash in for a fixed term, a no-penalty CD may be an especially good option for savers today, since they offer added flexibility.

 “They’re a nice middle ground option for people,” says Adam Stockton, director of consumer pricing at Novantas, an advisory firm for financial institutions.
 “Everyone has to make the trade-off of how much they value the rate versus the access to their funds, but it can be a best of both worlds option in some cases.”

 In addition to customizing your savings through different CD types, you can also compare CD term lengths to suit your goals.
 While a CD requires locking your money away until your maturity date, the freedom to choose your term length can help guarantee a timeline that aligns with your goals—whether that’s three months or five years.